-Judges are public servants, who would work according to the term and condition of their service.
+Judges are public servants, who would work according to the term and conditions of their service.
 When President Parvez Musharraf sacked the judges of Pak’s Supreme Court and made appointments to take their place, no new appointee declined to serve.

-In our country, independence of the judiciary is a basic feature of the constitution and cannot be taken away.
+In our country, the independence of the judiciary is a basic feature of the constitution and cannot be taken away.
 So, the politicians (the Executive) want to appoint pliant judges who would do their bidding.

 Had Justice J.M.L.
 Sinha been a pliant judge, he would not have unseated Prime Minister Indira Gandhi in 1975.